-1.1 The States Currency and Coinage Funds are provided for under the Public Finances (Jersey) Law 2005 and the Currency Notes (Jersey) Law 1959.
+1.2 The States Currency and Coinage Funds are provided for under the Public Finances (Jersey) Law 2005 and the Currency Notes (Jersey) Law 1959.
 The principal purpose of these Funds is to hold assets that match the value of Jersey currency in circulation, such that the holder of Jersey currency could on request be repaid.

-- 2.1 In order to meet the purpose of the Funds, the strategy is based mainly on the requirement to invest in low-risk cash-based assets to protect and maintain the capital value of the investments, and to ensure that currency and coinage in circulation is matched and that investments could be liquidated fairly quickly should a need arise. - 2.2 In order to maximise the potential return to the Funds, a relatively small element of the Funds should be held in Equities and Short-Term Government Bonds. - 2.3 Operational cash represents the maximum expected short-term fluctuation in the currency in circulation which may be called upon by the banks, and therefore is not deemed to be available for investment purposes. - 2.4 The long-term strategic aims of the Funds, for the investable balance (i.e. nonoperating stock of cash) are to invest in the parameters indicated below.
-In addition, a further $\pounds 2$ million is to be held in cash as a buffer to provide against volatility of currency in circulation -
+- 2.1 In order to meet the purpose of the Funds the strategy is based mainly on the requirement to invest in low risk cash based assets to protect and maintain the capital value of the investments and to ensure that currency and coinage in circulation is matched and that investments could be liquidated fairly quickly should a need arise. - 2.2 In order to maximise the potential return to the Funds a relatively small element of the Fund should be held in Equities and Short Term Government Bonds. - 2.3 Operational cash represents the maximum expected short term fluctuation in the currency in circulation which may be called upon by the banks and therefore is not deemed to be available for Investment purposes. - 2.4 The long term strategic aims of the Funds, for the investable balance (i.e. non operating stock of cash) are to invest in the parameters indicated below.
+In addition a further cash buffer is held to provide against volatility of currency in circulation:-

 Asset Class Strategic Aim % Range %

-Equities 20 18 - 22
+Equities Bonds 20 10 18 - 22 9 - 11

-Bonds 10 9 - 11
+Cash 10 9 - 11

-Cash 10 9-11

-Non-Stock Market Assets
+Non Stock Market Assets

 Alternative Investments Class 60 n/a

 - 2.5 The ranges for stock market assets only indicate tolerable variations according to investment conditions at any time.
-Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.6 The Funds will invest in Jersey Infrastructure Investments as a part of the Alternative asset class, using various instruments to carry out the investment.
+Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.6 The fund will invest in Jersey Infrastructure Investments as a part of its Alternative asset class using various instruments to carry out the investment.
 It is further anticipated that these investments provide returns in excess of cash, be a viable investment option and offer investment diversification.